vijayrami/Magelearn_CashDate/README.md

 # Magelearn_CashDate
-Add delivery date for cash on delivery payment method.
+Add cash date for cash on delivery payment method.
 Add date-time field on checkout page only when cash on delivery payment method selected.

 ## Features